tkozzer/map-click/features/state-isolation-export.md

 - Ensure the export maintains the visual styling and quality

 ## UI/UX Considerations
-- Clear visual indication of state/region selection
+✓ Clear visual indication of state/region selection
-- Intuitive controls for triggering the export
+✓ Intuitive controls for triggering the selection
 - Smooth transitions when isolating states or regions
 - Clear feedback during the export process
-- Clear indication of which mode is active (state or region isolation)
+✓ Clear indication of which mode is active (state or region isolation)

 ## Implementation Notes
 - Consider using HTML5 Canvas or SVG for the export functionality
 - Evaluate browser compatibility for image export features
-- Consider resolution and scaling factors for the exported images
-- Implement proper state grouping for regional isolation
+- Consider resolution and scaling factors for the exported images ✓ Implement proper state grouping for regional isolation
 - Consider the visual treatment of state borders within a selected region

 ## Future Enhancements
-- Multiple state/region selection capability
+✓ Multiple state/region selection capability
 - Custom export options (size, format, quality)
 - Ability to add labels or annotations before export
 - Batch export functionality
-- Custom region definition capability
+✓ Custom region definition capability

 ## Questions to Address
 - What should be the default export format and resolution?